-- Supports specified for City of Columbus projects should be limited to ODOT designs 4, 12, 13 and 14 or Columbus design C15.
-The use of supports larger than those listed must be approved by the City of Columbus, City Engineer or appointed designee. - Pole details shall be per City of Columbus Standard Drawings. - When evaluating retrofit applications, the existing signal supports may not have been furnished/installed using current design standards.
-City of Columbus record plan information should be evaluated. - Maximum design values for C15 poles shall be as listed below: C15: Max.
-K = 3930 Max. design area = 50 sf.
+- Supports specified for City of Columbus projects should be limited to Columbus designs 4, 12, 13, 14, and C15.
+The use of supports larger than those listed must be approved by the City of Columbus, City Engineer or appointed designee. - Pole details shall be per City of Columbus Standard Construction Drawings. - When evaluating retrofit applications, the existing signal supports may not have been furnished/installed using current design standards.
+City of Columbus record plan information should be evaluated. - Maximum design values for C15 poles shall be as listed below:

+C15: Max.
+K = 3930 Max.
+Design Area = 50 sf.
 Max.
 Arm Length = 79 ft.